 If you are sure you meet the requirements and criteria and fully able to commit to the process, you may email me or visit the online Preliminary Egg Donor Application to confirm your qualifications.
 If you qualify you will be emailed a full application with instructions.

 Feel free to call or email me, if you would like to confirm that I have received your application.
-I may also contact you to clarify some information in your profile.

 Since a match can take several months or even more than a year, there may be long periods of time, that you don’t hear anything.
 When prospective Intended Recipients have expressed interest in your profile, you will be contacted to confirm your availability.